fromport/Cascoin/doc/build-osx.md

 Notes
 -----

-* Tested on OS X 10.8 through 10.13 on 64-bit Intel processors only.

-* Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714)
+* Tested on Apple Silicon (arm64) with Homebrew.
+* Ensure only one Berkeley DB major version is used (prefer DB5).
+* Qt6 host tools are resolved via pkg-config; make sure `qt` formula is installed.